PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 #### JS

-If we have JS enabled we have the ability to do facial detection inside the browser and in the context of the page.
+If we have JS enabled we have the ability to do facial detection inside the browser and directly in the context of the page using any one of a number of client libraries.

 The Web Assembly aside: